Study Finds Link Between 'Forever Chemicals' and Preeclampsia Birth Injuries

 Get a Free Portland Preeclampsia Lawsuit Evaluation With Our Birth Injury Lawyers

-The Medical Malpractice Litigation Group at our law firm is an experienced team of trial attorneys that focus exclusively on the representation of plaintiffs in personal injury lawsuits.
-Our attorneys are handling many birth injuries cases against medical professionals in state and federal courts in all 50 states.
+The Medical Malpractice Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial attorneys that focus exclusively on the representation of plaintiffs in personal injury lawsuits.
+Our attorneys are handling many birth injury cases against medical professionals in state and federal courts in all 50 states.

 If you or your child suffered serious injuries as the result of a medical provider's or someone else's negligence, you should contact us immediately for a free case consultation about your legal options.
 Pregnant women may be entitled to compensation for medical care by filing a medical malpractice lawsuit and our attorneys can help.